kbb9796/statistical-work/data_augmentation/README.md

-## Better approximating posterior in case of right-censored data
+## Better approximating posterior with right-censored data

 Now, moving to the second application of data augmentation, I demonstrate how to better approximate a posterior in cases where we have "missing" or "incomplete" data.